alexjvr1/R.temp/ddRADpipeline.md

 See here for a good tutorial: https://wikis.utexas.edu/display/bioiteam/Mapping+with+bowtie2+Tutorial#Mappingwithbowtie2Tutorial-Mappingtoolssummary

 - For optimisation, use the fastq file of 3 samples (cleaned & trimmed), and vary the parameters.
+To start, use default parameters for the --sensitive analysis

 - Evaluate the run based on the number and quality of reads output from each.